 - More Great Soup Recipes

 Dilly Homemade Dumplings.
-This recipe uses a simple and delicious drop dumpling recipe, infused with the flavor of fresh chopped dill, which pairs perfectly with this creamy chicken soup.
+This recipe uses a simple and delicious drop dumpling recipe, for fresh dill dumplings that stay light and fluffy

 Meats

 Diced pancetta (aka Italian style bacon).
-I use Citterio Cubetti, or store bought pre-cubed pancetta for this recipe.
-The tiny cubes are perfect for this recipe, since they render down to tiny bite sized pieces, kind of like elevated bacon bits.
+I use pancetta for the soup because it gives the broth an extra savory broth, and the crispy bits on top add texture that classic chicken and dumpling soup usually doesn’t have.
+I use store bought pre-cubed pancetta for this recipe- since they render down to tiny bite sized pieces, kind of like elevated bacon bits.
 If you cant find pancetta, you could also use about 4 slices of thick cut bacon, cut into smaller pieces.
-In the end, you're looking for about 2 tablespoons of rendered fat in the pan after cooking, so if there is more from the bacon, remove all but 2 tbsp.

 Aromatics